On phenomenological parametrizations for the luminosity distance of gravitational waves: Discussion

 \section{Discussion}

-In this work we initially analyse three existing parametrizations for the propagation of gravitational waves.
-In particular, we studied how these parametrizations fit the predictions of different cosmological models in EsGB and DHOST gravity, including models that describe late time acceleration of the universe and that are able to fulfil the stringent constraint on the speed of gravitational waves imposed by the observation of GW170817.
-We found that the simplest of these parametrizations gives good agreement with the the predictions of EsGB.
-The other two parametrizations, labelled $II$ and $III$, are designed for models where $\delta(z)$ goes to zero at late times, for instance due to the presence of a de Sitter fixed point and a tracker cosmological solution, as in the DHOST model analysed in Sec.~\ref{sec:dhost}.
-This characteristic is absent in the EsGB models that we studied, therefore their predictions for $\delta(z)$ are not well fitted by $\delta_{II}$ and $\delta_{III}$.
+In this work we analyse three existing parametrizations for the propagation of gravitational waves.
+In particular, we study how these parametrizations fit the predictions of different cosmological models in EsGB and DHOST gravity, including models that describe late time acceleration of the universe and that are able to fulfil the stringent constraint on the speed of gravitational waves imposed by the observation of GW170817.
+We focus on the robustness of the parametrizations rather than on the viability of the models we use.
+We find that the simplest of these parametrizations gives good agreement with the predictions of EsGB.
+The other two parametrizations, labelled $II$ and $III$, are designed for models where {$\delta$} goes to zero at late times, for instance due to the presence of a de Sitter fixed point and a tracker cosmological solution, as in the DHOST model analysed in Sec.~\ref{sec:dhost}.
+This characteristic is absent in the EsGB models that we studied, therefore their predictions for {$\delta$} are not well fitted by $\delta_{II}$ and $\delta_{III}$.
 On the other hand, even for these models the parametrization $\Xi_{II}$ gives a good approximation to the predicted values of $\Xi(z)$.
 This emphasises the robustness of $\Xi(z)$; since it is an integrated effect it is less sensitive to the local modifications to the friction term in the gravitational wave equation.
 From these results we conclude that both $\Xi_I$ and $\Xi_{II}$ are viable parametrizations for quadratic gravity.

-Due to their simplicity, parametrizations $II$ and $III$ are unable to fit the predictions of diverse models of MG.
-Since in this work our focus is on the generality of the parametrizations, we propose a novel and more general profile $\delta_X$, that contains an additional parameter that allows the fit to select between models that behave like $\delta_I$ and models that behave like $\delta_{II}$.
-In addition to the generality of $\delta_X$, the values of the $\chi^2$ test show a significant improvement with respect to $\delta_I$ and $\delta_{II}$, both for EsGB and DHOST theories.
+Due to their simplicity, parametrizations $I$, $II$ and $III$ are unable to fit the diverse predictions of different models of MG.
+Since in this work our focus is on the generality of the parametrizations, we propose a novel and more general profile, $\delta_X$, that contains an additional parameter allowing the fit to select between models that behave like $\delta_I$ and models that behave like $\delta_{II}$.
+In addition to the generality of $\delta_X$, the values of the $\chi^2$ test show a significant improvement with respect to $\delta_I$, both for EsGB and DHOST theories. {On the other hand, for $\Xi(z)$ a fit with only two parameters suffices, as can be concluded from comparing $\Xi_I$ and $\Xi_X$ in Table~\ref{tab:chi} and Figs. \ref{fig:modcomparison} and \ref{fig:dX}.}